joseph-montanez/Laravel-Atk/README.md

 composer require joseph-montanez/atk-laravel
 ```

+### Adding Middleware

+Agile UI can terminate before `$app->run()` is ever called.
+As of right now this means an exception is thrown, so to catch the except and return the response middleware is needed.

+**Edit `app/Http/Kernel.php`**

+    <?php

+    namespace App\Http;

+    use Illuminate\Foundation\Http\Kernel as HttpKernel;

+    class Kernel extends HttpKernel
+    {
+        //....

+        /**
+         * The application's route middleware groups.
+         *
+         * @var array
+         */
+        protected $middlewareGroups = [
+            'web' => [
+                //....
+                // Add this middleware line to web
+                \Atk\Laravel\Middleware\AgileUiTerminated::class,
+            ],

 ##Usage

 ### Agile UI Integration

-There is an app layer designed for Laravel that you need to use in order to leverage Agile UI within a controller.
+This library is an app layer designed for Laravel.
+You need to use this app layer in order to leverage Agile UI within a controller.
+If you don't you get 500 errors, cookies and/or sessions may not save and URLs will have `.php` added to them.

 #### 1. Initialize Agile UI